Wall cratering upon high velocity normal dust impact: Abstract

 \section{Abstract}

-Dust-wall high velocity impacts, triggered by runway electron dissipation, constitute an important source of gross erosion.
-Normal high velocity mechanical impacts of micrometer tungsten dust on bulk tungsten plates have been reproduced in a controlled manner by light gas gun shooting systems.
+Dust-wall high speed impacts, triggered by the termination of runaway electrons on plasma facing components, constitute a source of erosion.
+Normal high velocity mechanical impacts of tungsten dust on bulk tungsten plates are reproduced in a controlled manner by light gas gun shooting systems.
 Post-mortem surface analysis revealed that three erosion regimes are realized; plastic deformation, bonding and partial disintegration.
 The large impact statistics allowed the extraction of reliable empirical damage laws in the latter regime, which can be employed for erosion estimates in future reactors.